Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

-If possible, consider taking prenatal vitamins even before trying to get pregnant, if possible.
+If possible, consider taking prenatal vitamins even before trying to get pregnant.
 They are available at any drug store and do not require a prescription.
 Another important nutrient you need daily is folic acid, which helps to prevent birth defects, such as spina bifida.

 It also is important to schedule an appointment with an obstetrics provider to confirm and discuss your pregnancy.
 Some important considerations when choosing a provider are availability, personality and experience.
 This is the time to ask questions about the pregnancy and birth process that concern you.
 Would you like to see the same provider for all your prenatal care, including the delivery?
 This type of personal care may be available in your community by family medicine providers who deliver babies at a local hospital.
 Other options include obstetricians, midwives and nurse-midwives.

 Your prenatal care will be tailored for you based on your health history and other factors involving your pregnancy.
 However, a typical timeline for prenatal care visits might look like this:

-- 8–12 Weeks: First prenatal care visit, which may involve a pelvic exam, blood tests and an ultrasound
+- 8–12 weeks: First prenatal care visit, which may involve a pelvic exam, blood tests and an ultrasound

-- 20–24 Weeks: Ultrasound and blood tests
+- 20–24 weeks: Ultrasound and blood tests

-- 28 Weeks (or before): Attend childbirth education classes
+- 28 weeks (or before): Attend childbirth education classes

-- 36 Weeks: Weekly visits to check the baby’s position and your cervix for dilation
+- 36 weeks: Weekly visits to check the baby’s position and your cervix for dilation

 Encourage your baby’s father to come with you to all your appointments.
 He, too, may ask questions about the process and what is expected when the baby arrives.
 This will help prepare him for a new responsibility — caring for you and your baby.